Bailiff Fees: Council Tax

 The Taking Control of Goods (Fees) Regulations 2014 can be read here.

-If you have any queries about the bailiff fees being charged (and in particular if the bailiff attempts to charge ‘multiple fees’), you can email a question to Bailiff Advice using our popular Question page.
+If you have any queries about the bailiff fees being charged (and in particular if the bailiff attempts to charge ‘multiple fees’), you can email a question to Bailiff Advice using our popular Enquiry Form.
 Alternatively, you can contact us by phone.
-Please refer to our Contact us page for further details.
+Please refer to our Contact Page for further details.

-A simple overview of the new Taking Control of Goods Regulations 2013 including details of bailiff fees, the notices that must be given by the bailiff and items that are ‘exempt’ from being taken into control (by the bailiff) can be read here.
+A simple overview of the new Taking Control of Goods Regulations 2013 can be read here.